duckduckgo/duckduckgo-help-pages/_docs/company/how-does-duckduckgo-protect-privacy.md

 order: 75
 ---

-**Quick Answer:**
+## Quick Answer:

 If you’re like most people on the Internet, you use Google to search the web and Google Chrome to browse the web.
 That means by default Google can keep track of every single search you make and website you visit.
 On those websites, other companies may also track you.

 DuckDuckGo is an independent Google alternative that also lets you search and browse the web, but we don’t track your searches or browsing history, and our <a href="{{ site.baseurl }}/get-duckduckgo/does-duckduckgo-make-a-browser/">browsers</a> and <a href="{{ site.baseurl }}/desktop/adding-duckduckgo-to-your-browser/">extensions</a> help you block other companies from trying to track you as well, all by default.
-Our browser comes with seamless privacy protection built-in, including <a href="{{ site.baseurl }}/privacy/web-tracking-protections/">tracker blocking</a>, <a href="{{ site.baseurl }}/privacy/web-tracking-protections/#smarter-encryption-https-upgrading">increased encryption</a>, <a href="{{ site.baseurl}}/email-protection/what-is-duckduckgo-email-protection/">email protection</a>, and more.
+Our free browser comes with seamless privacy protection built-in, including <a href="{{ site.baseurl }}/privacy/web-tracking-protections/">tracker blocking</a>, <a href="{{ site.baseurl }}/privacy/web-tracking-protections/#smarter-encryption-https-upgrading">increased encryption</a>, <a href="{{ site.baseurl}}/email-protection/what-is-duckduckgo-email-protection/">email protection</a>, and more, making it the most comprehensive privacy protection you can get with one download.
+Plus, subscribers to our Privacy Pro subscription service get three additional protections: a fast and simple VPN, a Personal Information Removal service, and an Identity Theft Restoration service.
 That’s how DuckDuckGo protects your privacy in a nutshell.

-**Detailed Answer:**
+## Detailed Answer:

 Our product vision is to be the “easy button” for online privacy.